szabgab/perlmaven.com/sites/en/pages/benchmark-refactoring-md5-calculation-in-rex.md

 task.
 Depending on the situation, there can be multitude of criteria to help your decision, and performance is usually one of them.

-Luckily, Perl 5 comes with a <a href="https://metacpan.org/pod/Benchmark">Benchmark</a> module, that can help you to quickly compare alternative solutions, and thus help you do a better job.
+Luckily, Perl 5 comes with a [Benchmark](https://metacpan.org/pod/Benchmark) module, that can help you to quickly compare alternative solutions, and thus help you do a better job.